Pragmatists/bonus-calculator-java/README.md

 ================

 ### Individual Bonus
+Your task is to write a program that will calculate the bonus a salesperson can get.
 To calculate the bonus, you need to know the salesperson's total sales amount, their quota, their commission percentage and any tax that must be deducted.

 *Examples